gvwilson/teachtogether.tech/_chapters_en/models.md

 so."
 Broadly speaking, novices' misconceptions fall into three
 categories:

-- **Factual errors**
+Factual errors
-  like believing that Vancouver is the capital of British Columbia (it's Victoria).
+: like believing that Vancouver is the capital of British Columbia (it's Victoria).
 These are simple to correct, but getting the facts right is not enough on its own.

-- **Broken models**
+Broken models
-  like believing that motion and acceleration must be in the same direction.
+: like believing that motion and acceleration must be in the same direction.
 We can address these by having novices reason through examples that draw attention to contradictions.

-- **Fundamental beliefs**
+Fundamental beliefs
-  such as "the world is only a few thousand years old" or "some kinds of people are just naturally better at programming than others" [[Guzd2015b](#CITE),[Pati2016](#CITE)].
+: such as "the world is only a few thousand years old" or "some kinds of people are just naturally better at programming than others" [[Guzd2015b](#CITE),[Pati2016](#CITE)].
 These are also broken models, but often deeply connected to the learner's social identity, so they